On spectral approximation, F{\o}lner sequences and crossed products: Applications and examples

+When $\theta$ is an integer, the algebra $\cA_\theta$ is isomorphic to the commutative C*-algebra $C(\T^2)$ of continuous functions on the 2-torus.
+For this reason, when, e.g., $\theta$ is irrational, $\cA_\theta$ is called a non-commutative torus.
+Moreover, $\cA_\theta$ has in this case a unique faithful tracial state $\tau$ which can be interpreted as a non-commutative analogue of the Haar measure on $\T^2$.
+(See \cite{bBoca01} for a thorough presentation and many results concerning spectral approximation.)

-This is one of the fundamental examples in the theory C*-algebras and has been extensively applied in mathematical physics.
-Interesting examples from the spectral point of view, like the Mathieu operator or discrete Schr\"odinger operators with magnetic potentials, can be identified as elements of the rotation algebra.
-This algebra can also be expressed as a crossed product
+The rotation algebra is one of the fundamental examples in the theory C*-algebras and has been extensively used in mathematical physics.
+Interesting examples from the spectral point of view, like the almost Mathieu operators or discrete Schr\"odinger operators with magnetic potentials (Harper operators), can be identified as elements of the rotation algebra (cf.~\cite{SunadaIn94,bBoca01}).
+In fact, consider for example the following representation of the generators $U,V$ on $\cH:=\ell^2(\Z)$: